Last updated on July 27, 2023

 The role of Sales, just as the role of Marketing, is enormous in building customer experience, especially the initial impression of the brand.
 Sales need to understand the feedback per customer or customer group and ensure that the action plans are shared with customers.

-CEO, that leads customer-centric transformation, ensures a much faster output than if the change was happening from within the company.
-Usually, it’s very simple: if CEO takes customer experience as a priority (and constantly advocates), the whole company follows.
-If customer experience is not a priority for the CEO… You guessed it, it’s not a priority for most of the organization.
+A CEO, that leads customer-centric transformation, ensures a much faster output than if the change was happening from within the company.
+Usually, it’s very simple: if the CEO takes customer experience as a priority (and constantly advocates), the whole company follows.
+If customer experience is not a priority for the CEO… You guessed it, it’s not a priority for most organizations.

 That is why Tony Hsieh, the CEO of Zappos, works the customer support phones every holiday season, and why at every branch of Umpqua Bank, the self-proclaimed “World’s Greatest Bank”, there’s a hotline phone, right in the middle of the lobby, that allows customers to call the Umpqua CEO.
 There’s a fantastic number of inspirational examples of how CEOs are showing the whole company that customers are truly the heart of the business.

 IT typically runs or enables running the data gathering and analytics process.
-They also support integrations e.g. enabling feedback to flow back to CRM system or help Customer Support department in fixing the issues in real-time.
+They also support integrations e.g. enabling feedback to flow back to the CRM system or helping the Customer Support department in fixing the issues in real-time.

-Although, the daily life of business development might differ depending on a company, generally, business development focuses on growing the organization by creating business relationships, entering new markets or market segments.
+Although, the daily life of business development might differ depending on a company, generally, business development focuses on growing the organization by creating business relationships and entering new markets or market segments.
 That makes business development’s essential role to improve the life of their customer through business innovations.

-Surprisingly, only 29% of companies involve business development department into customer experience activities (for some reason, more companies involve the IT department into CX transformation rather than business development).
+Surprisingly, only 29% of companies involve the business development department in customer experience activities (for some reason, more companies involve the IT department in CX transformation rather than business development).

 You might ask “How could a finance department influence customer experience?”

 You might argue that your company has no possible way of making an invoice mistake.
 That’s fair.
-Finance should also understand and control the financial impact of the customer experience initiatives.
-The huge amount of CX professionals have stated a lack of resources one of the main challenges in the upcoming year.
+Finance should also understand and control the financial impact of customer experience initiatives.
+A huge amount of CX professionals have stated a lack of resources is one of the main challenges in the upcoming year.

 Note, it’s not a secret anymore that bad customer experience costs a company much more than customer experience management.

 The role of Human Resources in building customer experience and customer-centricity is mostly underestimated.
-HR must ensure not only that the customer experience metrics are included in the bonus and incentive schemes and develop organizational capabilities accordingly, but also help to shape the culture of the company by hiring the right people with customer-centric mindset.
+HR must ensure not only that the customer experience metrics are included in the bonus and incentive schemes and develop organizational capabilities accordingly, but also help to shape the culture of the company by hiring the right people with a customer-centric mindset.
 To achieve this, businesses can leverage advanced HR Software, which streamlines talent acquisition, employee development, and performance management, enabling HR teams to identify and nurture individuals who prioritize exceptional customer service.

 “If you could do only one thing to improve customer-centric culture, it would be who are you hiring, who are you bringing in to the company.
 That’s going to have the longest effect on the culture,” – Dennis Snow, Customer Service Keynote Speaker and Author